Khazbs/KMM-App-With-Library-Template/README.md

-# Kotlin Multiplatform app template
+# Kotlin Multiplatform Mobile app with library template

 [![official project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This is a basic Kotlin Multiplatform app template for Android and iOS.
 It includes shared business logic and data handling, and a shared UI implementation using Compose Multiplatform.

-> The template is also available [with native UI written in Jetpack Compose and SwiftUI](https://github.com/kotlin/KMP-App-Template-Native).
->
-> The [`amper` branch](https://github.com/Kotlin/KMP-App-Template/tree/amper) showcases the same project configured with [Amper](https://github.com/JetBrains/amper).
+The networking code is extracted into a separate KMP library module.

 ![Screenshots of the app](images/screenshots.png)